Maulana Azad Medical College

-Maulana Azad Medical College (MAMC) is a medical college in New Delhi, India affiliated to University of Delhi and run by the Government of Delhi.
-It is named after Indian freedom fighter and first education minister of independent India Maulana Abul Kalam Azad.
+Maulana Azad Medical College (MAMC) is a public medical college in New Delhi, India, affiliated to the University of Delhi.
+It is named after Indian freedom fighter and first education minister of India Maulana Abul Kalam Azad.
 It was established in 1958 at Bahadur Shah Zafar Marg near Delhi Gate.

 Four hospitals attached to MAMC have a combined bed strength of 2800 beds and cater to millions in Delhi alone and many more from the surrounding states in north India.
 The college is a tertiary care referral centre and has teaching programs for graduate and postgraduate degrees and residency and subspecialities/fellowships (referred to as superspecialities in India).